pallets/quart/docs/how_to_guides/sync_code.rst

 that is synchronous as there is no asynchronous version to use in its place.
-In this situation it is common to run the synchronous code in a thread pool executor so that it doesn't block the event loop and hence degrade the performace of the Quart application.
+In this situation it is common to run the synchronous code in a thread pool executor so that it doesn't block the event loop and hence degrade the performance of the Quart application.
 This can be a bit tricky to do, so Quart provides some helpers to do so.
 Firstly any synchronous route will be run in an executor, i.e.